ESIPFed/science-on-schema.org/guides/DraftVariableRecommendation.md

 Distribution information to access the data is out of scope for this discussion.

 ## Background
+schema.org is intended to support basic data discovery and initial evaluation; it is not designed as an ontology to describe scientific data.
+The schema:variableMeasured/schema:PropertyValue entity provides a basic framework for  description of variables.
 The description of measured variables for a dataset is an outstanding problem.
 A first order issue is the name of the property in schema.org.
 The label  'schema:variableMeasured' has the connotation of a quantitative (numeric) value.
 In the spectrum of scientific activity, the fields (for lack of a better term...) in a dataset might represent the result of any kind of observation, ranging from the output of an electronic sensor, a written description, a category assignment (species, crystal class, color), a measurement made with a ruler or scale, the output of a computer model, a recording of an interview with a human subject or the sounds made by a bird or whale...
 In this broader interpretation of what the records in a dataset might contain, a different label for this property would be appropriate.  'attribute' is the the label that will be used in this discussion.

 In the schema.org description of a dataset, the sdo:Dataset typically represents the data object, and the attributes are described using sdo:variableMeasured/
 [sdo:PropertyValue](https://schema.org/PropertyValue).
-Each record in the dataset describes an instance or individual observation of a feature of interest.
+Each record in the dataset describes an instance or individual observation of some entity.

 Issues include: